BlinkDL/RWKV-LM/README.md

 so they will share most of the embedding.
 And we can rapidly compute the output probability of all variations of "abc".

 Note: the above method is assuming that p(" xyz") / p("xyz") is the same for any "xyz", which can be wrong.

-A better method is to define emb_space emb_capitalize_first emb_capitalize_all to be a function of emb.
+Better: define emb_space emb_capitalize_first emb_capitalize_all to be a function of emb.

+Maybe the Best: let 'abc' ' abc' etc. to share the last 90% of their embeddings.

-Why I think this is better: At this moment, all our tokenizers spend too many items to represent all variations of 'abc' ' abc' ' Abc' etc. Moreover the model cannot discover that these are actually similar if some of these variations are rare in the dataset.
+At this moment, all our tokenizers spend too many items to represent all variations of 'abc' ' abc' ' Abc' etc. Moreover the model cannot discover that these are actually similar if some of these variations are rare in the dataset.
+My method can solve this.
 I plan to test this in a new version of RWKV.

 ## Quick start